jonashackt/crossplane-aws-azure/README.md

 https://crossplane.io/docs/v1.8/concepts/composition.html#how-it-works

-> The first step towards using Composite Resources is configuring Crossplane so that it knows what XRs you’d like to exist, and what to do when someone creates one of those XRs.
+> The first step towards using Composite Resources is configuring crossplane so that it knows what XRs you’d like to exist, and what to do when someone creates one of those XRs.
 This is done using a `CompositeResourceDefinition` (XRD) resource and one or more `Composition` resources.

 ![composition-how-it-works](screenshots/composition-how-it-works.svg)

 The platform team itself typically has the permissions to create XRs directly.
-Everyone else uses a lightweight proxy resource called `CompositeResourceClaim` (XC or simply "claim") to create them with Crossplane.
+Everyone else uses a lightweight proxy resource called `CompositeResourceClaim` (XC or simply "claim") to create them with crossplane.

 If you're familiar with Terrafrom you can think of an XRD as similar to `variable` blocks of a Terrafrom module.
 The `Composition` could then be seen as the rest of the HCL code describing how to instrument those variables to create actual resources.

-## Getting started with Crossplane
+## Getting started with crossplane

 In order to use crossplane we'll need any kind of Kubernetes cluster to let it operate in.
 This management cluster with crossplane installed will then provision the defined infrastructure.
 Using any managed Kubernetes cluster like EKS, AKS and so on is possible - or even a local [Minikube](https://minikube.sigs.k8s.io/docs/start/), [kind](https://kind.sigs.k8s.io) or [k3d](https://k3d.io/).